-For the #RealMomsWhoTravel Christmas Special I have opened up my blog for guest posts from expat moms to share how they will be spending their festive season this year.
+I have opened up my blog for guest posts from expat mamas to share how they will be spending their festive season this year.
 I’m so excited to have the lovely Juanne put ‘pen to paper’ for me again and to share with us her expat Christmas in Germany.

-Juanne is a South African mom of two who is now an expat mama living in Germany.
-The last post she wrote for me was such a hit!
-I couldn’t wait to read how she was going to be spending her expat Christmas in Germany with her family this year.
+Juanne is a South African mom of two who lives in Germany.
+The last post she wrote for me was such a hit, explaining in such perfect detail exactly why we travel with kids!
+I couldn’t wait to read how she was going to be spending Christmas in Germany with her family this year.

 I won’t be home this Christmas

 ‘Christmas is a time when you get homesick – even when you’re home.’
 Carol Nelson